Monitoring Restoration Success

 - Boat wakes

 - Bank erosion

 - Collection of water samples for laboratory analysis at SCDNR

 - Measurement of hatchery-reared juveniles deployed at selected sites

 Biweekly or Monthly Assessments

 - Water quality (for example, salinity, temperature, pH, water clarity)

 - General reef observations (for example, siltation, bag condition)

-Groups wishing to participate in monitoring should contact SCDNR for additional details by filling out the volunteer form or by contacting Nancy Hadley.
+Groups wishing to participate in monitoring should contact SCDNR for additional details by filling out the volunteer form or by contacting the SCORE staff.
 All volunteers will be trained and supplied with appropriate equipment and permits allowing them to access the reefs for monitoring purposes, and will be able to enter the data they collect on-line.
 To view the data collected to date at any of our reef sites, visit the Monitoring Data section of our Web site.

 School groups interested in participating can read about monitoring-related educational activities that other teachers are implementing in their classrooms.